raganwald/presentations/optimism-mindset.md

 ![original](images/iceland/andand.png)

 ^ Hey!
-Ruby!!
+Some code!!

-^ In 2009, I was registering for a conference very much like this called RubyFringe.
+^ In 2009, I was registering for a conference called RubyFringe.
 And someone I respect very much walked up to me, introduced themselves, then told me that they didn't like the [andand gem](http://andand.rubyforge.org/ "Object#andand") that I wrote.

 ^ So how did I explain this to myself?